BCV-Uniandes/GraSP/TAPIS/README.md

 ## Contact

-If you have any doubts, questions, issues, corrections, or comments, please email n.ayobi@uniandes.edu.co.
+If you have any doubts, questions, issues, or comments, please email n.ayobi@uniandes.edu.co.

 ## Citing TAPIS